 Knowles (1980) argues that internal motivators are more powerful than external motivators.
-We begin to understand if learners are more intrinsically or extrinsically motivated to complete their goal by identifying the roots of their motivations.
-Extrinsic motivators are important to the goal-setting process.
-However, learners will be more likely to persist in meeting their goal if they are also intrinsically motivated.
+We begin to understand if learners are more internally or externally motivated to complete their goal by identifying the roots of their motivations.
+External motivators are important to the goal-setting process.
+However, learners will be more likely to persist in meeting their goal if they are also internally motivated.
 Sometimes, learners need extra support when they want to change their course of action.
-Provide consistent support and feedback throughout the goal-setting process.
+Provide consistent support and feedback throughout the goalsetting process.